Country information about GM food safety assessment

 Contact details of the competent authority(s) responsible for the safety assessment and the product applicant:

-Ministry of the Republic of Slovenia of Agriculture and the Environment, Administration of the Food Safety, Veterinary Sector and Plant Protection, Dunajska cesta 22, SI-1000 LJ.
+Ministry of the Republic of Slovenia of Agriculture, Forestry and Food, Administration of the Food Safety, Veterinary Sector and Plant Protection, Dunajska cesta 22, SI-1000 LJ.
 Slovenia, European Food Safety Authority (EFSA), European Commission